Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Original CPU models had only a single processing core, however technological advancements has seen this change to multiple cores that have significantly enhanced performance.
-You will find that majority of the CPU’s being sold now have a minimum of a dual core.
-There are also others with a quad core, six, eight and even some as high as 12 core.
+You will find that majority of the CPU’s being sold now have a minimum of a dual-core.
+There are also others with a quad-core, six, eight, and even some as high as 12 core.
 There are those with a multi-threading aspect that is meant to create a virtual processor core.

-Another aspect of the CPU is the clock speed.
-This is usually labelled as GHz, i.e. gigahertz.
+Another aspect of the CPU is clock speed.
+This is usually labeled as GHz, i.e. gigahertz.
 This component indicates the number of commands your CPU can handle in a second.
 The clock speed helps you to make a comparison of two devices that are from the same generation and have seemingly similar specifications.
 Therefore, if two devices have the same aspects, you can make a choice based on the clock speed.
 However, it is important to note that a 3GHz processor from the year 2012 cannot be as fast as a 2GHz processor manufactured in 2019.

 What is the Role of a CPU in gaming?

-What type of games utilise CPU?
+What type of games utilize CPU?

 If you are playing a game requiring competitive players, using a higher refresh rate pc, e.g. 1080p, then an AMD Ryzen 1080X( which basically means 8 core with 16 threads) or Intel 17-8700k (i.e. 6 core with 12 threads) is best recommended to enhance and maximize your CPU gaming experience.
-The Intel 17-8700k 8th generation boasts of being among the fastest processers with the highest clocking speeds (4.7 GHz).
+The Intel 17-8700k 8th generation boasts of being among the fastest processors with the highest clocking speeds (4.7 GHz).

 For a game such as Grand Theft Auto, I would recommend that you use an Intel i5 3470, i.e. 4-core with 4 threads.
 The Intel i5, 2.8 GHz, 4-core with 4 threads, is the most suitable for Fortnite Battle Royale.
 If you are a fan of Call of Duty: Black Ops 4, you are likely to get better performance with a CPU that has a quad-core processor at minimum.
-For this game the AMD Ryzen R5 1600 (6-core with 12 threads) or an Intel i5 2500k (4 core and 4 threads) are the most suitable for excellent performance.
+For this game, the AMD Ryzen R5 1600 (6-core with 12 threads) or an Intel i5 2500k (4 core and 4 threads) are the most suitable for an excellent performance.